Cross Attention-guided Dense Network for Images Fusion

 \subsection{Infrared and visible image fusion}

 In the infrared and visible image fusion experiment, most TNO datasets are used to train the proposed image fusion method, image pairs used for testing is 17, and 50 pairs of RoadSence datasets are used to test our proposed method to verify its generalization and model robustness.
-We compare our proposed method with CE\citep{zhou2016fusion}, DDLatLRR\citep{li2020mdlatlrr}, DenseFuse\citep{li2018densefuse}, PMGI\citep{zhang2020rethinking}, U2Fusion\citep{xu2020u2fusion}. \\ To effective quantitatively evaluate the fusion quality, we adopt five related indicators to compare the existing methods, namely entropy (EN), sum of the correlations of differences (SCD)\citep{aslantas2015new}, standard deviation (SD), represents the ratio of noise added to the final image(Qabf), and mutual information (MI).
-As shown in Table~\ref{table1} and Table~\ref{table2}, the quantitative result of TNO and RoadSence dataset, the red font in italic represents the best value and the bold black font in italic represents the second best value.
-Similarly, we can infer that the quantitative value of proposed method outperform in EN, SCD, SD and MI metrics.
-It demonstrates that the proposed method maintains abundant correspondence spatial information and detail information from source images. \\ The qualitative fusion results on two typical image pairs of each test dataset are illustrated Figure~\ref{fig5} and Figure~\ref{fig6}, red box highlights are the local fine features.
+We compare our proposed method with CBF\cite{shreyamsha2015image}, FusionGAN\cite{ma2019fusiongan}, GTF\cite{ma2016infrared}, HybirdMSD\cite{naidu2014hybrid}, IFCNN\cite{zhang2020ifcnn}, NestFuse\cite{li2021rfn}, CE\cite{zhou2016fusion}, DDLatLRR\cite{li2020mdlatlrr}, DeepFuse\cite{ram2017deepfuse}, DDcGAN\cite{ma2020ddcgan}, DenseFuse\cite{li2018densefuse}, PMGI\cite{zhang2020rethinking}, U2Fusion\cite{xu2020u2fusion}. \\ To effective quantitatively evaluate the fusion quality, we adopt five related indicators to compare the existing methods, namely entropy (EN), the sum of the correlations of differences (SCD)\cite{aslantas2015new}, standard deviation (SD), represents the ratio of noise added to the final image(Qabf), and mutual information (MI).
+As shown in Table~\ref{table1} and Table~\ref{table2}, the quantitative result of TNO and RoadSence dataset, the red font in italic represent the best value and the bold black font in italic represents the second best value.
+We can infer that the quantitative value of the proposed method outperforms EN, SCD, SD, and MI metrics in the experiment of TNO dataset.
+Similarly, the quantitative value of the proposed method outperforms EN, SD, and MI metrics in the experiment of RoadSence dataset.
+It demonstrates that the proposed method maintains the abundant correspondence between spatial information and detailed information from source images. \\ The qualitative fusion results on two typical image pairs of each test dataset are illustrated in Figure~\ref{fig5} and Figure~\ref{fig6}, red box highlights are the local fine features.
 From the results of TNO dataset and RoadSence dataset, we can observe that the proposed method capture abundant correspondence semantic information compare with the state-of-the-art methods.
-Similarly, the highlights information obtained by zooming in on local fine features, we can infer that the local fine information retained well from source images, such as sky, window, license plate, and the top of the tree, etc. In particular, for each source image illumination information and texture details, the fusion result shows that the proposed method performs well by adaptive balance strategy via cross attention-guided network.
+Similarly, the highlights information obtained by zooming in on local fine features, we can infer that the local fine information is retained well from source images, such as sky, window, license plate, the top of the tree, etc. In particular, for each source image illumination information and texture details, the fusion result shows that the proposed method performs well by adaptive balance strategy via a cross attention-guided network.